Probate Q&A Series

 • Ensure all estate taxes and fees are paid or reserved.

-• Provide proper notice to all heirs, beneficiaries and interested parties.
+• Provide any required notice to heirs, beneficiaries and interested parties.

 • Include clear findings of fact in the distribution order.